 The Māori village of Parihaka was established by Te Whiti-o-Rongomai and Tohu Kākahi among the lahar hills inland of Cape Egmont in the late 1860s, and became the centre of a passive resistance movement against confiscations of Māori land.
-In 1881 the township was invaded by more than 1,500 armed constabulary and volunteers.
-The leaders were arrested and the residents forcibly dispersed.
+In 1881 the township was invaded by more than 1,500 Armed Constabulary and volunteer troops.
+The leaders were arrested and most of the residents forcibly dispersed.

 After Te Whiti and Tohu’s return Parihaka again became a focus for Taranaki Māori.
 It declined in the mid-20th century, but was later rejuvenated.
 In 2006 it became the base for the annual Parihaka International Peace Festival.

 Township 16 km north-west of Ōpunake and 46 km south-west of New Plymouth, established in 1886.
 The anchor of the ship Harriet, wrecked nearby in 1834, is mounted outside the hotel.
 The military expedition to rescue crew members and the owner’s wife, Betty Guard, resulted in the first conflict between Māori and British troops.

 Ōaonui, 9 km north of Ōpunake, is the site of the Māui gas-field production station and information centre.
 Shell Todd Oil Services processes gas and condensate from the offshore Māui field here so it can be pumped to New Plymouth.

 Coastal town 64 km south-west of New Plymouth and 43 km north-west of Hāwera, with a 2013 population of 1,335. Ōpunake is the main rural service town for Taranaki’s coastal region.

 On the coast just north of the town is Te Namu pā.
 In 1833 local chief Wiremu Kīngi Moki Matakātea held off a war party from Waikato for several weeks with a single musket, and eventually triumphed.
 In 1865 the Ōpunake redoubt was established by the 70th Regiment, but little trace now remains.

 Ōpunake Bay is a popular holiday spot and camping ground.
 The Egmont County Council was based in Ōpunake until it became part of the South Taranaki District Council in 1989.